mjt-books/python-book/chapters/chapter-1.md

 # Foundations: AI, Python, and the Hardware Landscape

 This chapter establishes the foundational concepts needed throughout the book: the current AI landscape, why hardware choices matter, and how Python acts as the bridge between models and devices.
+By the end, you should be able to relate concrete code snippets to the devices they run on and have a checklist for verifying that your own environment is ready.

 Learning objectives:
 - Explain the roles of CPUs, GPUs, TPUs, and edge accelerators in modern AI workflows.